 Joy and Leela George

 ACA was registered in India in 1976 as an institution to provide post-graduate level training for Christian ministry tailored to the unique Indian context.
 Joy has worked with the ministry since its inception and is one of its founding members.
 Joy has his ThD. from Dallas Seminary and Leela has a nursing degree.
-Joy became the president of ACA in 1986.
-Leela is involved in teaching in the High School, directing the hospital and supervising the orphanage.
-Over the years ACA has developed into a multifaceted ministry that encompasses Evangelical Theological Seminary, Asian Christian High School (grades K-12), Agape Hospital and Health Clinic, House of Joy children’s home, a pioneer church-planting ministry, and a subsistence and revenue-generating farm.
-ACA has a holistic vision of ministry with each of the individual ministries contributing to ACA’s purpose of promoting scholarly evangelism and planting Bible-believing churches in India.
-ACA has sent graduates to India, Burma, Nepal and Kenya to serve as teachers, pastors, church planters and missionaries.
-The ACA church planting department has now 37 missionaries and 27 of them are fully supported through ACA and 10 are partly supported.
-Joy and Leela are also developing a college for arts, science, commerce, engineering and Bible in our property near to the present campus.
+Joy became the president of ACA in 1986 and moved to the role of Chancellor in 2018.
+Leela is involved in teaching in the High School and directing the hospital.
+Over the years ACA has developed into a multifaceted ministry that encompasses a seminary, a K-12 school a hospital, an autism center and a subsistence and revenue-generating farm.
+Joy and Leela are also developing a college for arts, science and commerce in our property, near to the present campus.

 Laci and Szandra Kadar